SysKitTeam/docs-point/governance-and-automation/security-and-compliance-checks.md

 {% hint style="warning" %}
 **Please note!**
-In case you have any security and compliance checks that need to be resolved, an **email is automatically sent each Wednesday**.
+In case you have any security and compliance checks that need to be resolved, an **email is automatically sent each Wednesday** to SysKit Point admins.
 Click the **Resolve button** within the email to access the reports in SysKit Point directly and perform the needed actions.
 {% endhint %}

 ### Teams and Groups With Too Many Owners